JYouness/jasonlewis.me/articles/laravel-tutorials.md

 - [Laravel: Using Forms and the Validator](http://jasonlewis.me/article/laravel-using-forms-and-the-validator)
 - [Laravel: Getting Started](http://jasonlewis.me/article/laravel-getting-started)

-For more great tutorials check out some of these other cool sites!
+For more great tutorials check out some of these other cool resources!

 - [Code Happy by Dayle Rees](http://codehappy.daylerees.com/)
 - [Laravel Ins and Outs](http://laravel.io/)